 No Carry Over

-Challenges do not carry over from set to set.
-This means that each set will start with two challenges no matter how many the player had left over from the previous one.
+The final important rule of challenges in tennis is that challenges do not carry over from set to set.
+This means that each set begins with both players having three challenges, no matter how many challenges either player had left over from the previous set.
 These rules became uniform throughout the professional tennis world in 2008.

 How many challenges do you get in tennis?

 In tennis, each player begins every set in a match with three challenges.
 These challenges reset at the beginning of each set in the match, and apply to matches that use both the tie-break scoring method and the advantage set scoring method.
 A player is not charged for a challenge if they are successful.
 An extra challenge is given to each player during a tie-break and three extra challenges are match tie-break sets.

 How do you challenge a call in tennis?

 There are very strict procedures in tennis for challenging a call that one believes was incorrect.
 Any call for a challenge must be made promptly, and the chair umpire can dismiss a call for an appeal if the appeal was made too late after the disputed call.
 Players must signal the chair umpire clearly and respectfully when challenging, such that play does not continue before the challenge is considered.
 If the chair umpire determines that a player has incorrectly appealed a call or appealed too late, they will award the point to the opposing player.

 In tennis, challenges can only be made at specific points during a match.
 The two instances in which a challenge can be called are on a point-ending shot or when one player stops playing during a rally.
 Players cannot, for instance, make a challenge during a serve (they must wait until after the serve is finished to dispute a call), or at any other time that is not either a point-ending shot or an instance of stopped play.
 Challenges in tennis cannot be made as appeals of the results of another challenge, as each decision made by the Electronic Review System is considered final.